sarahciston/codingcare/_drafts/meaningweaver.md

 GPT: SMASHWORDS is original BOOKCORPUS source https://huggingface.co/datasets/bookcorpus
-*Addressing "Documentation Debt" in Machine Learning Research: A Retrospective Datasheet for BookCorpus
+* Addressing "Documentation Debt" in Machine Learning Research: A Retrospective Datasheet for BookCorpus

+approx 25% of OpenAI corpus was written by women @kuntzWhoAuthorsInternet2023, and that's the biggest "minority" but consider all other missing datasets (Onuoha)

+Reduces world to stereotypes @HowAIReduces2023

 VOCABULARY VECTORIZING EMBEDDINGS
 Pre-Training a vocab: “Typically the vocabulary is created from training data by retaining the most frequent N words in the source and target language." (https://machinetranslate.org/vocabulary)